1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 The scarce 8 Tail Feathers variety, produced only during the first two weeks of minting, had a limited mintage of just 749,500 pieces.
 Remarkably, this variety demonstrates the highest survival rate among business strikes at 33.36%, with approximately 250,000 coins remaining today.

 Proof strikes present exceptional rarity, with mintages ranging from 250 to 500 pieces per variety.
-The 7 Tail Feathers Reverse of 1878 Proof shows the strongest survival at 40%, while the 7 Tail Feathers Reverse of 1879 Proof varieties demonstrate extremely low survival rates of only 6% for standard proofs and 4.8% for cameo specimens, making them among the rarest 1878 Morgan Dollar proof variants.
+The 7 Tail Feathers Reverse of 1878 Proof shows the strongest survival at 40%, while the 7 Tail Feathers Reverse of 1879 Proof varieties demonstrate extremely low survival rates of only 6% for standard proofs and 4.8% for cameo specimens.
+CAM stands for “Cameo” — a designation for proof coins where the devices (raised design elements) appear frosty white against deeply mirrored fields, creating a dramatic two-tone contrast.

 Also Read: Top 40+ Most Valuable Presidential Dollar Coins Worth Money